Using the ThinLinc Desktop Customizer¶

 - Linux groups with this application group

 This is where you map Linux groups to application groups.
-If for example a specific school should be assigned an application group, and all the pupils of that school are members of the Linux group “school-1”, using the right text box, add the Linux group “school-1” to the left box, labeled Selected.
-When logging in, the group memberships of each user is inspected to determine which application groups to assign to the user.
+In order to activate the selected application group for multiple users, ensure they are all members of a particular Linux group, and write the name of this group in the right-hand box labeled Group name.
+Then click the left arrow to add the group to the box labeled Selected.
+Multiple groups may be added in this way.
+When logging in, the group membership of each user is inspected to determine which application groups to assign to the user.

 Note